Skip to Content

 Chairlift riders must be at least one meter or 3.3 feet tall.
 Once on the Skybridge, which spans from Whistler Peak to the West Ridge, visitors have unabated 360-degree views of the mountainous region.

-While the Peak-to-Peak gondola costs CAD 83.00 per adult, it gives access to the suspension bridge, numerous hiking trails, and the Raven’s Eye.
+While the Peak-to-Peak gondola is pricey, it gives access to the suspension bridge, numerous hiking trails, and the Raven’s Eye.

 Equally, as stomach-churning as the Cloudraker Skybridge, Raven’s Eye consists of a cantilevering platform that hangs out over Whistler Bowl.
 The views from here are breathtaking.